US Open Updates: Andreescu and Shapovalov in action on Thursday night

-US Open Updates: Fernandez upsets Osaka, Auger-Aliassime advances to round of 16
+US Open Updates: Andreescu advances to round of 16, improves to 10-0

 Day 5 — Friday September 3